richardkazuomiller/comrade/README.md

 - `options` a set of configurable options to set on the Member
   - `role` (required) the role of this node (e.g. appserver, loadbalancer, etc.)
   - `options.googleDataset` (required) a `gcloud` Dataset instance.
 See [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node/)
+  - `options.id` (optional) the unique ID of the member.
+If not set, a UUID is created.
   - `options.googleDatasetNamespace` (optional) the GCD namespace.
 If not set, the default for the given dataset is used.
   - `options.googleDatasetKind` (optional) the GCD kind to use.
 Defaults to `ComradeServer`
   - `options.metadata` (optional) an object containing information about the server (IP, port, etc.)